 For reasons that we don’t fully understand yet, plant ‘non-haem’ is vastly improved by eating just a little bit of meat in the same meal.
-Therefore, if you don’t mind eating meat, you can try adding just a little bit of meat to stir fries, curries and vegetable-based dishes to maximise your iron absorption.
+Therefore, if you don’t mind eating meat, you can try adding just a little bit of meat to stir fries, curries and vegetable-based dishes to maximize your iron absorption.

 If you don’t eat meat, that’s ok!
 Vitamin C also works really well to boost our iron absorption.
 You could have some Vitamin C rich foods such as orange, capsicum or kiwi fruit with your veggies instead.

 TAKE-HOME TIP: Try adding a little bit of meat (a few strips) or Vitamin C rich foods to boost your iron uptake.

 6. Fix Flatulence With This One Simple Trick